 HIV Surveillance Reports and Data Analyses

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2018 (updated) (CDC) – This 119-page report presents detailed information about new HIV diagnoses, deaths, and prevalence among all age categories, including children and young adults.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2020 (CDC) – This surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among children and persons in other age categories.
 Breakdowns are also provided by gender, race/ethnicity, transmission category, and geographic region.
-The report includes “special focus profiles that highlight trends and distribution of HIV in five populations of particular interest to HIV prevention programs in state and local health departments,” including children less than 13 years old.
-Tables 8a and 8b focus specifically on children.
-Many other tables in the report also include data breakdowns by age, including for children.
+The report includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments, including children under 13 years old.
+In addition, Tables 9a and 9b focus specifically on HIV diagnoses among children.

 Guidelines for Prevention and Treatment